Where are they now? The Man City team from Pep’s first pre-season game

 Barker came through the academy at City and enjoyed three productive loan spells NAC Breda, Hibernian and Preston.

-The winger never made a competitive first-team appearance under Guardiola and joined Rangers on a permanent deal in the summer.
+The winger never made a competitive first-team appearance under Guardiola and joined Rangers on a permanent deal in 2019.

 Kelechi Iheanacho (Wilfried Bony, 45′)

-Bony rejoined Swansea City in 2017 but the striker has been without a club since the end of last season and is currently training with League Two side Newport County.
+Bony rejoined Swansea City in 2017 but now plays for Saudi outfit Al-Ittihad after a spell training with League Two side Newport County.